The Planning Inspectorate and Nationally Significant Infrastructure Projects

 20.1 Provided the Applicant agrees, the Planning Inspectorate will publish the application for development consent with all associated documentation on the National Infrastructure website as soon as practicable after its receipt.
 The Planning Inspectorate, acting on behalf of the Secretary of State, has a period of 28 days, starting on the day after it receives the application, to decide whether or not to accept the application for examination.
 Acceptance means that an application proceeds to be considered at examination.
 It does not make any decision on the outcome of the DCO application at this stage.

 20.2 The Applicant will be notified of the decision to accept the application or, where the application has not been accepted, the Applicant will be given reasons why it has not been accepted.

-20.3 If and when an application is accepted Applicants are required, in accordance with s56 of the PA2008, to notify each of the prescribed persons and bodies and publicise the accepted application.
+20.3 If an application is accepted Applicants are required, in accordance with s56 of the PA2008, to notify each of the prescribed persons and bodies and publicise the accepted application.
 This involves inter alia making the full application, including all documents and information accompanying the application, available to each person notified of the accepted application.
-Applicants should also be aware of the additional publicity, consultation and certification requirements for accepted applications involving an environmental impact assessment.
-At least one electronic or printed copy public inspection copy should also be made available at a location or locations in the vicinity of the Proposed Development, it is for Applicants to decide the number of printed copies it considers to be appropriate.
+Applicants should also be aware of the additional publicity, consultation and certification requirements for accepted applications involving an environmental impact assessment (Regulations 16 and 17 of The Infrastructure Planning (Environmental Impact Assessment) Regulations 2017).
+At least one copy (electronic or hard copy) should be made available at a location or locations in the vicinity of the Proposed Development, it is for Applicants to decide the number of printed copies it considers to be appropriate.

 Table 1: Suggested order of information submitted with application